 Perfectionism is not just about having high standards or being detail-oriented.
 It infiltrates your everyday life in subtle ways.
 Ways that you may not even be aware of.
 For instance, have you ever found yourself re-reading an email multiple times before sending it?
 All because you’re worried about any possible errors or misunderstandings?
 Or perhaps you’ve spent excessive amounts of time cleaning your house because you want it to be spotless for guests.
 These are examples of how perfectionism can manifest in our daily routines.

 It’s also common for perfectionists to be overly critical of themselves and others.
-They also might struggling when it comes to completing tasks because they are continually striving to achieve perfection.
+They also might struggle when it comes to completing tasks because they are continually striving to achieve perfection.
 They can also become easily frustrated when things don’t go exactly as planned.
 Perfectionists often find themselves procrastinating or avoiding certain tasks as a result of their need for everything to be “just right”.
 While striving for quality is admirable, it’s important to be aware of the potentially negative impacts perfectionism can have on your mental and physical health.

 The Link Between Perfectionism and Anxiety